3. In this world, wealth comes from getting okay with being a predator.

 If you can't sincerely get off on the pain and tragedy and madness of this world, if you can't walk unflinchingly within it and be both cunning as a serpent and innocent as a dove, then you probably won't enjoy your time here and you probably won't help the rest of us that much.

-If this is resonating with you - I'm a about to do present a free virtual event - PAID: The Weird Writer's Training on Getting Rich in Online Business - it'll be live on May 10, 2017.
+If this is resonating with you - I'm revving up to present a free virtual event - PAID: The Weird Writer's Training on Getting Rich in Online Business - it'll be live on January 10, 2018.
+I know that may seem like a long way off, but I promise you it's worth the wait.

 I invite you to join me.
 I'll be sharing more in depth about the exact strategies and tactics I've used to create this success.